-Respite Care At Dodge Park Rest Home
+Respite Care at Dodge Park Rest Home

 Respite care provides short term breaks that relieve stress, restore energy, and promote balance in your life.
-Working with family members or friends may be difficult, but there are many respite care options and strategies that you may not be aware of.
+Working with family members or friends may be difficult, but there are many respite care options and strategies you may not be aware of.

 Seeking support and maintaining one’s own health are key to managing the caregiving years.
 Using respite care before you become exhausted, isolated, or overwhelmed is ideal, but just anticipating regular relief can become a lifesaver.

 Respite Care can take many forms, but boils down to two basic ideas: sharing the responsibility for caregiving and getting support for yourself.
 Finding the right balance requires persistence, patience, and preparation.

 Dodge Park is #1 in Massachusetts from Caring.com in Rest Home and Memory Care for the past 6 years.
 Nationwide, there are only 67 Caring Super Stars in 2018, so Dodge Park Rest Home truly stands out as among the top senior living communities in the country.

 Respite Care may be the answerFamily members and friends may be able to help out while you run an errand, take a break or even go on vacation.
 However, just as the burden of caregiving is often more than one person can handle – it can also be a tough process for families to share.

 Talking openly and regularly is importantKeep everyone up to date on your loved one’s needs and condition.
 Family members who don’t share the day-to-day caretaking experience may not fully appreciate the situation.

 What can reasonably and honestly be doneChanging roles and varying resource levels can impact family involvement.
 Welcome different viewpoints, accept limitations, and be willing to try alternate strategies.
 Share your list of needs and take advantage of all offers to help.